-Almost all of the hospitals included in this report provide services through HSF, with the majority of HSF enrollees receiving their medical home care at a DPH clinic (59 percent) or San Francisco Community Clinic Consortium (34 percent) with ZSFG as the affiliated hospital.
+Almost all of the hospitals included in this report provide services through HSF, with the majority of HSF enrollees receiving their medical home care at a DPH clinic (60 percent) or San Francisco

+Community Clinic Consortium (33 percent) with ZSFG as the affiliated hospital.
 The remaining seven percent of HSF patients are connected with other medical homes.
-The table below notes these medical home and hospital affiliations for FY 2016.
-Note that BAART Community Health Care withdrew from the HSF program in 2016.
+The table below notes these medical home and hospital affiliations for FY 2017.
 Some hospitals are directly affiliated with HSF medical homes, while others (ZSFG, Kaiser and St. Mary's) also serve as a HSF primary care site themselves.
 This means that HSF data for the latter hospitals would include primary care along with the other outpatient services reported, while the other hospitals' would include outpatient specialty care only.
 So, wherever comparisons are made between HSF and traditional charity care patient groups in this report, it is important to note the different types of service lines provided within each group and by the various hospitals.